openfaas/openfaas.github.io/_posts/2019-05-10-meet-us-at-barcelona.md

 * [Merging Quickly in a Cloud Native World](https://kccnceu19.sched.com/event/MPZM/merging-quickly-in-a-cloud-native-world-lucas-roesler-contiamo)

-On 22th May [Lucas Roesler](https://github.com/lucasroesler) from [Contiamo](https://www.contiamo.com) will share his experiences of working at scale on an Open Source project.
+[Lucas Roesler](https://github.com/lucasroesler) from [Contiamo](https://www.contiamo.com) will share his experiences of working at scale on an Open Source project.
 He'll give you tips and tricks for getting your PRs merged quickly upstream.
 All skill levels are welcome.

-### 3. Wednesday 23rd May
+### 3. Thursday 23rd May

 * [How LivePerson is Tailoring its Conversational Platform Using OpenFaaS](https://kccnceu19.sched.com/event/MPeR/how-liveperson-is-tailoring-its-conversational-platform-using-openfaas-simon-pelczer-liveperson-ivana-yovcheva-vmware)